GintonD/Ex1/README.md

 The  polyom string should look like this   ->  “+/- a1x^b  +/- a2x^b “  - >  +10+3x^3-4x^4+5x^5
 (with no backspace between the monoms and all highlights of the monom.)
  These are some of the function classes can doing:
-• add - there is two options to add function add Monom/Polynom(using Polynom_able) . • derivative • f(x) • multiply • subtract • root - Finds the point of intersection of the polynomial in the given range • area - Returns the value of the area in the given range • copy • is equal • is zer0
+• add - there is two options to add function add Monom/Polynom(using Polynom_able) . • derivative • f(x) • multiply • subtract • root - Finds the point of intersection of the polynomial in the given range • area - Returns the value of the area in the given range • copy • is equal • is zero

 ComplexFunction class: